rcalixte/wayland-book/src/protocol-design/interfaces-reqs-events.md

     00000100    Width        (int): 256
     00000100    Height       (int): 256

-This is a snippet of a session - the surface was allocated earlier and assigned an ID of 10.
+This is a snippet of a session &mdash; the surface was allocated earlier and assigned an ID of 10.
 When the server receives this message, it looks up the object with ID 10 and finds that it's a `wl_surface` instance.
 Knowing this, it looks up the signature for the request with opcode 2.
 It then knows to expect four integers as the arguments, and it can decode the message and dispatch it for processing internally.

 ## Events

 Requests are sent from the client to the server.
-The server can also send messages back - events.
+The server can also send messages back &mdash; events.
 One event that the server can send regarding a `wl_surface` is "enter", which it sends when that surface is being displayed on a specific output (the client might respond to this, for example, by adjusting its scale factor for a HiDPI display).
 Here's an example of such a message: